nopSolutions/nopCommerce-Docs/en/installation-and-upgrading/technology-and-system-requirements.md

   * Windows Server 2012 R2 or above

 * Linux
-  * Red Hat 8 or above
+  * Red Hat Enterprise Linux 8 or above
   * Fedora 40 or above or
-  * Debian 12 or above / Ubuntu 22.04 or above
+  * Debian 12 or above
+  * Ubuntu 22.04 or above
+  * openSUSE Leap 15.5 or above
-  * OpenSUSE 15 or above / SUSE Enterprise 12 SP5 or above
+  * SUSE Enterprise Linux 15.5 or above
   * Alpine Linux 3.19 or above

 * macOS
-  * macOS X 13.0 or above
+  * macOS 13.0 or above

 >[!NOTE]
 >